Functors of actions

-And we substitute the $S_1$ with the first part of actions of GR theories which describe the topology, i.e. the terms which include $R_{\mu\nu}[g_{\mu\nu}]$ and the second one will be the part of matter again from GR theories, i.e. the terms $\mathcal{L}_{m}(g_{\mu\nu})$.
-Now we include an additional an action term which has some exotic form of action $S_{2}$.
-Therefore we end up to:
+and we substitute $S_1$ with the first part of actions of GR theories which describe the topology, \textit{i.e.} the terms which include $R_{\mu\nu}[g_{\mu\nu}]$, and the second one will again be the part of matter from GR theories, \textit{i.e.} the terms $\mathcal{L}_{m}(g_{\mu\nu})$.
+Therefore we end up with: